 You are required to go to the Family Care Safety Registry (FCSR) website to complete your registration online.

 - You will pay $14.25 for a lifetime registration and will receive your background checks via email to the email address you provide.

-- You must upload your background check to the COE Portal.
+- You must upload your background check to MyCOE.

-- You must update this document YEARLY to the Portal, as background checks must be within one calendar year to be considered valid.
+- You must update this document YEARLY, as background checks must be within one calendar year to be considered valid.

-- Although you may obtain lifetime membership, you must request a new check YEARLY by calling 1-866-422-6872.
-When you receive your new background check, you must upload it to the COE Portal.
+- Although you obtain lifetime membership, you are required to request a new check YEARLY by calling 1-866-422-6872.
+When you receive your new background check, you must upload it to MyCOE.

 - By law, no outside background checks will be accepted.
 Your background check must come from the FCSR.